HighCapable/YukiHookAPI/docs-source/src/en/config/move-to-api-1-3-x.md

 `YukiHookAPI` also deprecated the `onAlreadyHooked` method of `hook { ... }`.
 Now this method will be useless and will not be called back.
 If necessary, please manually handle the relevant logic of duplicate Hooks.

+## Register Module App's Activity Behavior Change

+`YukiHookAPI` Starting with `1.3.0`, the way in which the module `Activity` behavior has changed.

+Please read [Register Module App's Activity](../api/special-features/host-inject#register-module-app-s-activity) for more information.